 What are encore rides or classes

 In addition to the live rides, you may see rides called “Encore” in the live schedule.
 So, they’re not quite classes On Demand but they’re not quite live either.
 So, what are encore rides or encore classes?
+What does encore mean on Peloton?

 An encore ride or encore class is a repeat of a recent live ride.
 Usually, Peloton schedules an Encore class if it fits with a current theme that they are promoting.
 For example, in November 2020, Peloton released a series of Beyonce classes across a variety of disciplines.
 So, you could find Encore Beyonce classes throughout the month.